 - Anyone: admins, projects managers, team managers, regular users

 When you’re finished with some task, you can mark it as done so it doesn’t get in the way:

-- Done tasks don’t appear in the time tracker
+- Done tasks don’t appear in the project picker when tracking time

-- Tracked time for done tasks is included in reports
+- Tracked time for done tasks is shown in reports

 Marking tasks as done is really useful if you have a lot of tasks on projects, and you organize projects as to-dos (the other workflow is to put types of activities as tasks, like coding or design, in which case there’s no need to close tasks).